zonemaster/zonemaster-backend/docs/API.md

 This parameter is any integer that will be used by The Zonemaster Test Agents to sort the test requests from highest to lowest priority.
 This parameter will typically be used in a setup where a GUI will send requests to the RPC API and would like to get response as soon as possible while at the same time using the idle time for background batch testing.
 The drawback of this setup will be that the GUI will have to wait for at least one background processing slot to become free (would be a few secods in a typical installation with up to 30 parallel zonemaster processes allowed)

-### Queue

-Basic data type: number

-This parameter allows an optional separation of testing in the same database.
-The default value for the queue is 0.
-It is closely related to the *lock_on_queue* parameter of the [ZONEMASTER] section of the backend_config.ini file.
-The typical use case for this parameter would be a setup with several separate Test Agents running on separate physical or virtual machines each one dedicated to a specific task, for example queue 0 for frontend tests and queue 1 dedicated to batch testing.
-Running several Test Agents on the same machine is currently not supported.

-### Client id

-Basic data type: string

-This parameter is a free-form string that represent the name of the client.
-It used to monitor which client (GUI) uses the API.

-> Note: Currently there are no restrictions on what characters that are allowed.

-### Client version

-Basic data type: string

-This parameter is a free-form string that represent the version of the client.
-It used to monitor which client (GUI) uses the API.

-> Note: Currently there are no restrictions on what characters that are allowed.

-### User name

-Basic data type: string

-This parameter is a free-form string that represent the name of an authenticated account (see [*Privilege levels*](API.md#Privilege levels))

-> Note: Currently there are no restrictions on what characters that are allowed.

-### API key

-Basic data type: string

-This parameter is a free-form string that represent the password of an authenticated account (see [*Privilege levels*](API.md#Privilege levels))

-> Note: Currently there are no restrictions on what characters that are allowed.

 ### Profile name